ruggeri/tech-notes/algos/concurrency/cache-coherency.md

 # MSI, MESI, MOESI Protocols

 Each core will have its own cache.
-The cache stores "lines", which are blocks of words.
+The cache stores "lines" (typically 64bytes in length), which are blocks of words.
 They will share a bus/connection with a cache controller.

 ## MSI